Ideology of the Chinese Communist Party: Socialist patriotism

 Under Deng, the concept was further expanded.
 Believing that purer communist concepts such as class struggle and the like could not bring people together as they had done under Mao, his regime gave patriotism a larger role.
 In early 1982, the CCP initiated the "Three Loves" campaign under the slogan "Love the party, love socialism, and love the motherland".
 A year later, the Central Propaganda Department and the Central Research Office formulated a comprehensive plan to exploit nationalist feelings by making films and television programs out of China's "heroic struggle against Western and Japanese imperialism".
 "Patriotic activities" were added to the school system's extracurricular activities; the national flag was to be raised daily and pupils were to sing and learn the national anthem.
 By 1983, the party had concluded that "among patriotism, collectivism, socialism, and communism, patriotism has peculiar features and functions. [...]
 Patriotism is the banner of greatest appeal."
 Despite its broadened role, patriotism remained secondary to socialism.
 As Deng put it, "Some have said that not loving Socialism is not the same as not loving one's motherland.
 Is the motherland something abstract?
 If you do not love socialist New China led by the Communist Party, what motherland do you love?"
 According to official pronouncements, the CCP was the best representative of the nation, communists were the most devoted patriots, and socialism the only viable road for China to become "a great nation".
 Deng Liqun, in a similar vein, said, "One cannot demonstrate that one loves the motherland if one shows no deep love for the socialist system and the Communist Party.
 In short, in our times, loving the Chinese Communist Party is the highest expression of Chinese patriotism."
+Xi Jinping himself later added that "loving the country, the Party and socialism all at the same time" was the essence of patriotism in modern China.

+The CCP has differentiated between patriotism and nationalism.
+Writing for the People's Daily, Zhang Jian, a professor at the School of Marxism of Nankai University separates patriotism from what he calls "narrow nationalism".
+He says that patriotism, in accordance with the withering away of the state, will one day disappear along with countries and social classes, but also that the current stage of human societal development does not yet possess the "objective conditions" for this, meaning patriotism remained as a valuable and progressive force to unite different races, ethnicities, classes, and political parties within a nation in a shared goal.
+He defines patriotism as the "loyal love for one's motherland", and calls it a common value of humanity since the emergence of nations, which he contrasts with nationalism that emerged in the 20th century and emphasizes national identity, national independence, and national self-determination.
+He dismisses those who equate patriotism with nationalism, and those equating nationalism with "narrow nationalism", which he defines as "xenophobia, narrow-minded selfishness, and ultranationalism".
+This equation, Zhang says, is used to attack common patriotic sentiments.